GeriVlad/PPSkSys_Aufgabe1/README.md

 # PPSkSys_Aufgabe1

 Todo page using **Bootstrap** including:
-- an overview page
+- an overview page with examples
 - a page to edit todo's
+- a page to demonstrate how to edit a todo
+- Impressum

 ## Authors:
 @GeriVlad